sarahquigley/analogue-clock/README.md

 ### Turning the hands

-CSS3 transforms and animations are used to animate clock hand rotations.
+CSS3 transforms and animations are used to animate the rotations of the clock hands.

 ### Setting the time

-Current time is detected using Javascript.
-Javascript templating (Mustache) creates a stylesheet that sets initial hand positions to the current time.
+The current time is detected using Javascript.
+Javascript templating (Mustache) creates a stylesheet that sets the initial angles of the clock hands to the current time.

 ### Keeping time

 CSS3 animations keep time until the window looses focus.
-However, since CSS3 animations are paused when a window is out of focus, Javascript / Mustache tamplating resets clock hands to correct positions when window is returned to focus.
+However, since CSS3 animations are paused when a window is out of focus, Javascript / Mustache templating resets the clock hands to the correct angles when the window is returned to focus.

 ## Supported Browsers
 Chrome, Firefox 5+, IE 10+, Opera 12+, Safari 4.0+.